LovelyBuggies/Cplusplus_CppProgramming_Homework/README.md

-## Public Code for SYSU Cplusplus 2017 - Matrix Homework.
+## Public Code for SYSU Cplusplus Homework 2017 - on Matrix.

 ### Abstract